bibekmgr1/expo2076/README.md

-# IoT Based Automation to balance the load
+# IoT Based Home Automation to Balance the load
 Main theme of this project is to control the home appliances with mobile application during `peak/off` hours so that high consumption of the electricity is balanced by cutting the load based on the peak/off hours.

 ## Description